IntelligentHomeCompanion/Docs/dump.md

 With this core structure specified, heres a quick example of how a common interaction would go:

 API_Service receives a request via an endpoint.
 Seeing its text data, made to a command endpoint it knows somewhere the user said something.
-It is also passed some information about where this occured, likely with parameters to identify the user, or include a DEVICE_ID of which device made the request.
+It is also passed some information about where this occurred, likely with parameters to identify the user, or include a DEVICE_ID of which device made the request.
 This DEVICE_ID should be the same as an ID accessible with .Device_Service.Devices.DEVICE_ID...
   The API_Service then can use `global.companion.ipa.consume()` passing all of this data.
 Now when API Receives the data, with it, it can make some choices about how to handle it, but generally will then pass it along to its child via its own interface like `global.companion.ipa.dialog_manager` or even `this.dialog_manager`